 Operating in a Vacuum

 2. The second critical reason for operating in a vacuum is to eliminate the chances that dust will drift into the path of the laser, or worse, onto a mirror.
 A mote of dust passing through the beam could cause some light to scatter (i.e., be reflected in some random direction away from its path).
-This scattering could be misinterpreted as a flicker of light caused by a graviational wave.
+This scattering could be misinterpreted as a flicker of light caused by a gravitational wave.
 Worse, if a piece of dust were to land on a mirror in line with the laser beam, it would be incinerated by the laser, and could cause irreversible damage to the mirror, rendering it useless.
+Considering that each of LIGO's test masses costs about $2 Million to produce (the glass and the coatings), avoiding this damage by maintaining one of the cleanest vacuum systems on Earth is critical to LIGO's functionality.

-So overall, without operating in a high quality vacuum, LIGO’s lasers would be absorbed and deflected enough to create signals that make us think we've detected a graviational wave when we have not, or could just drown out any incoming actual wave.
+Overall, without operating in a high-quality vacuum, LIGO’s lasers could be absorbed and deflected enough to create signals that make us think we've detected a gravitational wave when we have not, air molecules bouncing off the mirrors could overwhelm an incoming wave, or a mote of dust could simply destroy a critical and expensive component of the instrument.

 Creating such a large volume of empty space on Earth was no easy task.
 Many techniques were used to remove all the air and other molecules from LIGO’s vacuum tubes:

-- Turbo-pump vacuums (like little jet engines that create suction instead of thrust) sucked out the bulk of the air contained in the tubes
+- Turbo-pump vacuums (little jet engines that create suction instead of thrust) sucked out the bulk of the air contained in the tubes.

-- Ion pumps then extract individual remaining gas molecules by electrically charging them and then attracting them away with opposite charge, like a magnet.
-Since the metal inside the vacuum chamber is always emitting some gaseous molecules ("outgassing"), these pumps operate continuously in order to maintain the pristine vacuum inside the tubes.
+- Ion pumps then extracted individual remaining gas molecules by electrically charging them and then attracting them away with opposite charge, like a magnet.
+In fact, since the metal inside the vacuum chamber is always emitting some gaseous molecules ("outgassing"), these pumps operate continuously in order to maintain the pristine vacuum inside the tubes.

 LIGO's optics system consists of lasers, a series of mirrors, and a photodetector (a device that measures varying light levels).
 In order to measure a movement thousands of times smaller than a proton, LIGO's optical components must operate harmoniously and with unprecedented precision.
 It all begins with the main laser.

 We all encounter lasers daily in laser pointers, cat toys, or barcode scanners at the grocery store.
 Because of their omnipresence most of us tend to take them for granted without really knowing how they work.
-If you're one of those people, you are not alone!
 If you want to know how they work, Cambridge University’s “Naked Science Scrapbook” video, “How do lasers work?” provides a fun, easy-to-understand explanation.
 Once you grasp the basic principles, understanding LIGO's laser is a snap!

-The first thing to understand is that the word, "laser" is actually an acronym for “Light Amplification by the Stimulated Emission of Radiation”.
+The first thing to understand is that the word, "laser" is an acronym for “Light Amplification by the Stimulated Emission of Radiation”.
 This means that "laser" refers to a process more than a thing, but most of us now use the term ubiquitously to refer to the device that generates the laser beam, or the beam itself.
-This might be splitting hairs, but when it comes to understanding LIGO's laser, it's an important distinction.

 The very first glimmer of light that ultimately becomes LIGO's powerful laser emerges from a laser diode, which uses electricity to generate an 808 nanometer (nm) near-infrared beam of about 4 Watts.
 This is the same kind of device that a typical laser pointer uses.
 While 4 W doesn't seem like a lot, the laser in the average laser pointer shines at less than 5 milliwatts.
 So LIGO's 4 Watt beam is 800 times more powerful than that laser pointer you use to entertain your cat!

-Step three in LIGO's laser amplification occurs when the now 2 W beam enters another amplifying device that boosts the 1064 nm beam from 2 to 35 W. Getting from 35 W to 200 W requires a different kind of device, however.
-So the 35 W beam is sent through a device called a High Powered Oscillator (HPO), which performs further amplification and refinement, and generates the 200 W beam of pristine "lased" light.
-This is the beam that ultimately enters LIGO's interferometer.
+Step three in LIGO's laser amplification occurs when the now 2 W, 1064 nm beam enters another amplifying device that boosts it to 35 W. This 35 W beam is then sent through a device called a High Powered Oscillator (HPO), which further amplifies and refines the beam.
+Ultimately, the 35 W laser is boosted to 200 W of "lased" light.
+This is the beam that enters LIGO's interferometer.

-This multi-stage amplified laser is required for LIGO because of its need to continually produce a pristine single wavelength of light.
+This multi-stage amplified laser is required for LIGO because it needs to continually produce a pristine single wavelength of light.
 In fact, LIGO's laser is the most stable ever made to produce light at this wavelength.
 This stability is one of several factors critical for LIGO's ability to detect gravitational waves.

 LIGO’s mirrors are the highest quality available, both in material and shape.
 Made of very pure fused silica glass, they absorb just one in 3-million photons that hit them.
-This is important because it means that most of the laser light is reflected.
-Reflecting most of the light means that the mirrors are not prone to heating.
-Too much heat from the laser could alter the mirror shapes enough that they degrade the quality of the laser light.
-Any degradation would hamper LIGO's ability to distinguish a gravitational wave from environmental noise.
-Lastly, the highly reflective surface preserves laser power--again, the more power, the better LIGO's resolution.
+This means that most of the laser light is reflected rather than absorbed, reducing how much the mirrors heat up.
+This is critical because too much heat from the laser would alter the shape of the mirror enough to degrade the quality of the laser light and reduce the amount of light that returns to the photodetector.
+Any degradation hampers LIGO's ability to distinguish a gravitational wave from environmental noise.
+Lastly, the highly reflective surface means that more photons reflect back into the arms, thus preserving laser power; the more power, the better LIGO's ability to sense gravitational waves.

-The mirrors also refocus the laser, keeping the beam traveling coherently, meaning that it doesn't spread out as it travels throughout its multiple reflections before encountering the photodetector.
+The mirrors also refocus the laser, keeping the beam traveling coherently, meaning that it doesn't spread out as it travels back and forth through the arms before finally reaching the photodetector.
+If the beam continually spread out, little light would be left to strike the photodetector!

 Computation and Data Collection